fieldtrip/website/example/irasa.md

 {% include image src="/assets/img/example/irasa/IRASA_S5_beta.png" %}

-Consistent with the [original study](https://elifesciences.org/articles/48065), alpha rhythmic activity is maximal at electrodes on the postcentral gyrus.
-In contrast, beta rhythmic activity is strongest at electrodes placed over the central sulcus.
+Consistent with the findings of the [original study](https://elifesciences.org/articles/48065), alpha rhythmic activity is maximal at electrodes on the postcentral gyrus, and beta rhythmic activity is strongest at electrodes placed over the central sulcus.

 {% include markup/warning %}
-Starting from version 20210114 the implementation of **[ft_specest_irasa](https://github.com/fieldtrip/fieldtrip/blob/master/specest/ft_specest_irasa.m)** has been updated.
-We recommend adopting the procedure demonstrate above, even if you have used the previous implementation of IRASA before.
-Further details of this update can be found at [PR 1546](https://github.com/fieldtrip/fieldtrip/pull/1602).
+Update: Starting from version 20210114 the implementation of **[ft_specest_irasa](https://github.com/fieldtrip/fieldtrip/blob/master/specest/ft_specest_irasa.m)** has changed.
+In short, the current implementation incorporates sub-segmentation of the data and, hence, the sub-segmentation and recombination steps no longer have to be performed outside IRASA.
+More details regarding this update can be found in [PR 1546](https://github.com/fieldtrip/fieldtrip/pull/1602).
 {% include markup/end %}